LPGhatguy/armature/README.md

 npm install armature --save
 ```

+**No longer maintained!
+I've transitioned to using React in projects where I would previously use Armature.
+State updates are simpler and less explicit, and lots of companies back it!*

 Armature is a modern component model targeted at TypeScript and ES2015+ workflows.
 It runs in browsers and servers alike, allowing for a full-featured isomorphic view system without the complexity of larger frameworks.

 Armature leverages the power of classes, decorators, and template strings to reduce API surface and improve interoperability.